lucashuang248/Lumoo/README.md

 Hi, welcome to my Github Repository!
 My name is Lucas Huang, I am 17, and am a junior here at Del Norte Highschool.
 I am apart of Del Norte's NHS, Trail Note, Hack Club, and Team TLDEW (APCSP).
-I love to play basketball and video games, and spend time hanging out with my friends and family.
+I love to play basketball and video games, and spending time hanging out with my friends and family.

 ### Week 2